asarandi/darkly/submit/03_hidden/resources/readme.md

 the `.hidden/` folder contains lots of subfolders and each one of those has its own subfolders, and there is several levels of that;

-bottom of the directory tree there's README files, most of them contain the same text,
+at bottom of the directory tree there is a README file,

+most of the README's contain the same text,

 if someone wanted to check all the files that would be problematic because of the multitude of folders and subfolders

-i wrote a little script to traverse the directory tree and extract the unique strings of text contained in readme files
+i wrote a little script to traverse the directory tree and extract the unique strings of text contained in README files

 ```
 #!/usr/bin/env python3